-Why choose non-toxic and sustainable candles
+Why consider switching to non-toxic and sustainable candles?

 Candles are big business; it's estimated that the industry is worth about 3.5 billion dollars.
 Candles are not a necessity, but rather a decoration.
 The problem is that most of the candles you have in your home are made from paraffin wax (or as it sometimes appears on a label, mineral wax), which comes from petroleum.
 The demand for these types of products is in part what's driving global warming. #fossilfuels

 When you burn paraffin wax, you are actually emitting carbon into the air inside your home.
 Sucking in carbon is obviously not a good idea!
 It's best to avoid paraffin candles.

 Carbon is only one issue; the fragrance is the other.
 We don't fully understand the safety or potential toxicity of gases released from the group of ingredients known as "fragrance," but we do know they can contribute to decreased indoor air quality and leave VOCs (volatile organic compounds) in the air.
 We also know that when "fragrance" is present, phthalates, which are known endocrine disruptors, are most likely present as well.
 Fragrance has been linked to headaches and it's why you see so many businesses asking people not to wear perfume at all.